(Non-)formality of the extended Swiss Cheese operads: Operadic bimodules and maps between operads

 In this section, we will use mostly operadic bimodules of the following type. \begin{defi} An operadic right $\op P$-$\op Q$-torsor is an operadic $\op P$-$\op Q$-bimodule $\op M$ satisfying the following conditions. \begin{itemize} \item $H(\op M(1))\cong \K$ is one dimensional.
 We denote some cocycle generating the nontrivial cohomology class by $\bo \in \op M(1)$. \item The map of right $\op Q$-modules $\op Q\to \op M$ given by the composition with $\bo$, i.e., $q\mapsto \bo \circ q$, is a quasi-isomorphism. \end{itemize} \end{defi}

 For simplicity, we will furthermore assume that the operads and bimodules appearing here are reduced, in that $\op P(0)=\op Q(0)=\op M(0)=0$, while $\op P(1)=\op Q(1)=\op M(1)=\K$.
-In the reduced case, the data $\bo$ in the above definition may be omitted, as it can be recovered uniquely up to multiplication by an unimportant nonzero scalar.
+In the reduced case, the data $\bo$ in the above definition is determined uniquely up to multiplication by an unimportant nonzero scalar.
 Furthermore, in this setting all operads come equipped with a canonical augmentation.